 Welcome back to Design Create Inspire.
-It is officially fall and I can feel it in the air.
+It is officially Fall and I can feel it in the air.

 What does the ideal client look like?

-I find it extremely beneficial to present each potential client with a very clear proposal, which may at first seem over detailed and somewhat overwhelming for some clients.
+I find it highly beneficial to present each potential client with a very clear proposal, which may at first seem over detailed and somewhat overwhelming for some clients.
 This proposal (one that has taken me years to perfect) allows clients to gain a transparent explanation of each phase, what the owner is expected to provide, a tentative timeline, as well as frequently asked questions that I often receive from clients.

-Overall, providing the client with a clear proposal shows the client that I value them and their experience.
+Overall, providing the client with a clear proposal shows that I value them and their experience.
 Through this process, I set boundaries - how we are going to work together, who is responsible for what, and something for us to continuously refer back to.

 As for the architect, this is (usually) not their first project.
-While it is important to listen to the client’s vision, it is just as important to provide the client with the most efficient, sustainable design.
+While it is essential to listen to the client’s vision, it is just as important to provide the client with the most efficient, sustainable design.
 This may mean telling a client the doorway should be in another place, there is not enough space for everything they are dreaming of, or the budget does not match their expectations.

 While I would love to work with everyone, not every client is ideal.
-Talk to any architect or designer and they will share some of their horror stories with you, clients that they brought on that ultimately lost them money.
+Talk to any architect or designer, and they will share some of their horror stories with you, clients that they brought on that ultimately lost them money.

-There are a handful of red flags to lookout for before bringing a client on.
+There are a handful of red flags to look out for before bringing a client on.